 RESHAPE SOME ESSENTIAL HABITS!

 Use the Eco mode of your dishwasher & washing machine and make sure the water is not running while you don’t use it.
 Or recycle water from cooking to water your plants.

 Gamify with your kids: Count how many seconds/minutes the water is running while you wash your hands, brush your teeth, or when you shower.
 Your goal is to lower that amount every time you do it without sacrificing cleanliness.

-6. Try a planet-based diet
+6. Try a plant-based diet

-Implement meat-free recipes and meals at least 5 days per week to make a change and see impact.
+Implement meat-free recipes and meals at least 5 days per week to make a change and see the impact.
 If you eat meat or fish, make sure it’s organic.